nc543/life/linux/bash/bash.md

        file  is  read, lines beginning with the history comment character fol‐ lowed immediately by a digit are interpreted as timestamps for the pre‐ ceding history line.
-These timestamps are optionally displayed depend‐ ing on the value of the HISTTIMEFORMAT variable.
+These timestamps are optionally displayed depend‐ ing on the value of the HISTTIMEFORMAT 變數.
 When  a  shell  with history  enabled  exits,  the  last $HISTSIZE lines are copied from the history list to $HISTFILE.
 If the histappend shell option  is  enabled (見 [SHELL BUILTIN COMMANDS](builtin.md) shopt 的描述), the lines are appended to the history file, otherwise the history  file  is overwritten.
 If  HISTFILE  is  unset,  or  if  the  history  file  is unwritable, the history is not saved.
-If the  HISTTIMEFORMAT  variable is  set,  time  stamps are written to the history file, marked with the history comment character, so they may be preserved across  shell  ses‐ sions.
+If the  HISTTIMEFORMAT 變數 is  set,  time  stamps are written to the history file, marked with the history comment character, so they may be preserved across  shell  ses‐ sions.
 This  uses  the history comment character to distinguish time‐